1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Dalhousie (1848–56) expanded annexations through the Doctrine of Lapse.

-75. The conquest of Sindh is often considered the first case of:
+75. The conquest of Sindh is often considered the first case of__________.

 A) Annexation by Doctrine of Lapse